Charles E W Bean, Diaries, AWM38 3DRL 606/63/1 - October - November 1916 - Part 6

 be content to move with it

--they wd not allow you to
+- they wd not allow you to

 pass any other vehicle, &

-Quite right to do.
+quite right to too.

-The metal on the road
+The metal on the roads

 was becoming loose &